hsigge/fizzbuzz_js_hsigge/README.md

 If we look at the above example, we see the 'let' statement that sets a new variable named 'fizzBuzz'.

-The fs.readFileSync function allows Node to read the file './src/js/fizz-buzz.js' in a synchronous, or blockng, manner, i.e. one after another (as opposed to fs.readFile that reads the file asynchronously).
+In this, the fs.readFileSync function allows Node to read the file './src/js/fizz-buzz.js' in a synchronous, or blockng, manner, i.e. one after another (as opposed to fs.readFile that reads the file asynchronously).

 Next, we have a function 'eval'.
 The eval() function evaluates or executes a string as a Javascript expression.
-So what we're doing here is evaluating if our variable fizzbuzz (the fizz-buzz.js file) together with the nexports file is equal to our *(not sure what this is)* FizzBuzz.
+So what we're doing here is we're setting a variable "fizzBuzz" that is evaluating if the fizz-buzz.js file together with the nexports file is equal to our numbr testing function FizzBuzz.
 In our case, the eval() will return a true/false answer.

 #### Sources:
 * [Wikipedia](https://en.wikipedia.org/wiki/Node.js)